google/codeworld/web/help/GuideUnit1.md

 **************************************************

 The type of input a function expects is called its *domain* and the type of result it produces is called its *range*.
-Here are the functions you've used so far
+Here's a list of the functions you've used so far, with their domains and ranges

 Function    | Domain             | Range
 ------------|--------------------|---------